TCF Canada exam explained: structure, speaking tasks 1–3 and scoring guide

 Learn useful connectors, templates, and structures that make it easier to speak clearly, stay organized, and answer TCF Canada questions with confidence.

-Ready to try the speaking part yourself?
+Ready to try the TCF Canada speaking test format?

 Start with our TCF Canada speaking mock test - no account required.